Bish0pdev/BParticles/README.md

 ## Usage

 Simply copy the [Package](Package) folder into your own monogame project.
-You can also clone this repository and run the [ExampleScene](ExampleScene.cs) file for a starter template.
+You can also clone this repository and run any script in the [Examples](Examples) folder for a starter template.

-Once set up, creating a new particle system in BParticles can be done in as little as *4* lines of code.
+Once set up in your own project, creating a new particle system in BParticles can be done in as little as *4* lines of code.

 1) Instantiate the new system (particleTexture can be any Texture2D)
 ```